 Since Miyajima and Hiroshima are some of the most popular day trips from Kyoto, and you plan on doing both, you’re going to have to limit the attractions you can see while you’re here.
 The good thing is, you’ve arrived early, so the crowds won’t be too bad.
 Here are the top attractions on Miyajima Island.

-Mount Misen – Some travellers make the journey from Kyoto to Miyajima strictly to hike to the top of Mount Misen where you can get stunning views of the sea and Hiroshima.
-The journey up and down can be fast tracked thanks to the ropeway stations (gondola), but it’ll still take you a few hours to get to the peak and back down.
-It’s definitely doable, but if you plan on seeing Hiroshima and Miyajima in one day, timing will be very tight.
+Some travellers make the journey from Kyoto to Miyajima strictly to hike to the top of Mount Misen where you can get stunning views of the sea and Hiroshima.
+The journey up and down can be fast-tracked thanks to the ropeway stations (gondola), but it’ll still take you a few hours to get to the peak and back down.
+It’s definitely doable, but if you plan on seeing Hiroshima and Miyajima in one day from Kyoto, the timing will be very tight.

-Shops on Omotesando – This is the main shopping street at Miyajima.
+This is the main shopping street at Miyajima.
 It caters to tourists, so you’ll find restaurants, snack shops, and souvenir shops.
 The most popular dishes on Miyajima are grilled oysters, (Nigiri Ten) fried fish paste, and steamed buns.
 The shops here sell things similar to the mainland.
+Note that many of the shops here only take cash but you should still carry one of the best no foreign transaction fee credit cards in Canada as credit is more commonly accepted in Hiroshima.

 Miyajima to Hiroshima Peace Park